Can You Trust Zillow’s Home Price Zestimate?

 To determine a property’s Zestimate value

 Zillow examines public records, comparable sales, current housing market data, and MLS listing inventory, among other things.
-Its algorithm takes this information and comes up with what it considers an accurate estimate of a home’s selling price.
+Its algorithm takes this information and calculates an accurate estimate of a home’s selling price.

-Zillow uses information from property records publicly available in most states and local multiple listing services (the MLS).
-In most markets, real estate agents use multiple listing services (the MLS) to share information about for-sale properties.
+Zillow uses information from property records that are publicly available in most states and local multiple listing services (MLS).
+In most markets, real estate agents use numerous listing services (MLS) to share information about for-sale properties.
 In addition to the Zestimate, one of Zillow’s early innovations was making the information on these once-private databases available to anyone with an internet connection.

 How Zillow Calculates Zestimates